August 2011 - March 2017 PhD, Indian Institute of Science, Bangalore, India

-I am interested in research on power electronic converters and systems, their modelling, control, modulation, and fault studies, for applications spanning across motor drives, HVDC and FACTS, electric traction systems, and renewable integration.
+I am interested in research on power electronic converters and their control spanning across motor drives, HVDC and FACTS, electric traction systems, and renewable integration.

 More information about me and my work can be found in my CV link provided above in this page.

 I aspire to bring in aspects of practical utility, design and implementation to supplement theory in the courses which I would be offering.

 I currently teach / have taught the following courses

 3) Power Electronics Simulation Lab